 Buying a Used Boat:

-When you buy a used "licensed" boat, you must transfer the licence within 90 days.
+When you buy a used boat with a "licence", you must transfer the licence within 90 days.
 Take a "bill of sale" signed by the previous owner and the completed transfer form (reverse side of Pleasure Craft Licence form) to Service Canada.
 If a used boat has no vessel licence or registration papers, contact Transport Canada "Marine Safety" for information.
 Buyer beware!

 Buying or importing a U.S. boat: